© 2024 St. Louis Public Radio

 By Sunday, all but one Rockwood Summit student had been released from the hospital, said Mary LaPak, Rockwood School Districts’ chief communications officer.
 The remaining student is “doing much better and hopes to be released today,” she said.

-The Rockwood School District first learned of the bacterial infections involving students on Nov.
-13, district officials said.
+The school district first learned of the bacterial infections involving students on Wednesday, district officials said.
 On Friday, the district determined people were exposed at an end-of-season band banquet held off-campus on Nov.
-7 and at a catered Veterans Day celebration at the high school on Nov.
-8.
+7 and at a catered Veterans Day celebration at the high school the next day.

-County investigators say contaminated salad is the potential source of the bacterial infection.
+County investigators say contaminated salad is a potential source of the bacterial infection.
 However, they have not pinpointed the exact ingredient that caused the outbreak, nor when it was contaminated.

 E. coli bacteria is found in the intestines of animals and humans.
-Most strains are harmless to humans, but E. Coli O157, the strain found in this latest outbreak, produces a potent toxin that causes severe sickness and complications in some and can result in kidney problems or death.
+Most strains are harmless to humans, but E. coli O157, the strain found in this latest outbreak, produces a potent toxin that causes severe sickness and complications in some cases and can result in kidney problems or death.

 The county health department’s communicable disease investigators and environmental health inspectors have started conducting interviews with people who were infected to gather information about exposure, symptom onset and a detailed history of what they ate.
 Inspectors are also collecting environmental and food samples for testing.
 The school district has distributed electronic surveys to event attendees to help collect data.